kjackson87/kjackson87.github.io/posts/2021-12-29-lunar-lander-with-deep-q-network.md

 When iterating through environments, we receive immediate feedback from the environment in the form of rewards.
 In a typical Q-learning algorithm, the Q-table is updated every iteration by calculating the Bellman equation for a given state-action pair.
 For our DQN agent, this won't work so well.
 We have two problems.
 One, since we receive rewards and want to make an update immediately, we only have a batch of one to calculate the gradient from before making our next move, and two, sequential actions and rewards are highly correlated.
 Concretely, the action and received reward of state $s_t$ is directly influenced by the action and reward received at state $s_{t-1}$.

 To solve these two problems, we introduce a buffer to store *experience tuples*, defined as a tuple of a state, action, reward, and next state.
 For implementation reasons, we also store if the action resulted in a termination of the environment.
 The buffer of these tuples solves the batching problem for calculating gradients, but if we just take sequential experiences, we'll end up still having highly correlated samples.
 Instead, this is where Mnih, et al. introduced *Replay Memory*.
 When sampling from this buffer, we sample randomly rather than take the $n$ most recent samples.
-This solves our correlation issue, and keeps the buffer quite simple. {% cite mnih2013playing %}
+This solves our correlation issue, and keeps the buffer quite simple. [^1]

 ```python